 ‘Bathe In The River’ peaked at No.2 on the NZ Singles Chart.

 In 2005 Smith took part in the second edition of Barnaby Weir and Mikee Tucker’s (Loop Recordings) Fly My Pretties CD/DVD and live performance series.
 In 2006 she took part in the Bacardi B-Live OE: Brazil project, where she travelled to Brazil and recorded with The Zimbo Trio and Apollo Nove, before returning home to take part in a series of shows across New Zealand.
 The same year she recorded hit single ‘Bathe In The River’ with Don McGlashan, releasing it under the moniker The Mt Raskil Preservation Society.
-‘Bathe In The River’ peaked at No.2 on the New Zealand Top 40 Singles Chart and eventually sold platinum in New Zealand.
+‘Bathe In The River’ peaked at No.2 on the NZ Top 40 Singles Chart and eventually sold platinum in New Zealand.

 In 2007 Smith released her album Long Player through her own label Soundsmith Records and EMI.
 Long Player was co-produced by Jeremy Toy.
 That year she also signed a multi-album deal with US-based Manhattan Records, an imprint of the Blue Note label.
 Long Player peaked at No.1 on the New Zealand Top 40 Album Chart and sold double platinum in New Zealand.
 Next she travelled to Philadelphia to record new material with American producer James Poyser, soon releasing a deluxe edition of Long Player with several new songs.

 In 2009 Smith’s deal with Manhattan Records collapsed and she had to use her profits from Long Player to buy herself out of the deal.

 Long Player Reached No.1 on the NZ Album Chart and sold double platinum.